-Car colours: the most popular, the most iconic… and the worst
+Choosing car colours: The most popular, the most iconic… and the worst

-The colour you like your car will always come down to personal taste, but it remains an important consideration when you’re choosing your next car, particularly if it’s brand new.
+Your choice of car colour generally always comes down to personal taste and is an important, exciting consideration when you’re choosing your next car, particularly if it’s a brand new lease car.

 The UK’s most popular car colours